SkyDude

 But with digital imaging and guide cameras, typical exposure times are

-center of the image.
+camera.
 The importance of polar-alignment has been greatly

 reduced.
 I've even heard arguments that a small amount of